 Untreated Wood in the Apartments

-In the apartments, untreated wooden surfaces offer a natural, healthy living environment for all the senses.
-Seeing, touching, smelling – wood arouses emotions and generates well-being.
-Underfloor heating connected to the network of the Eco Quarter spreads mild radiant heat and increases this effect even further.
-Partition walls made of CLT (cross laminated timber) allow a modular construction and, if required, flexible adaptation of the apartment floor plans.
+In the flats, untreated wood surfaces offer a natural, healthy living environment for all the senses.
+Seeing, touching, smelling – wood awakens emotions and creates a sense of well-being.
+Underfloor heating, which is connected to the Eco-Quartier’s heating network, spreads mild radiant heat and increases this effect even further.
+Partition walls made of CLT (cross-laminated timber) enable modular construction and flexible adaptation of the flat floor plans if required.

 Modern Timber Construction Technology